-Your wallet address is your ID on the Ethereum blockchain.
-Your wallet address is used to digitally sign all your creations on MakersPlace and it's also used to receive funds when someone purchases your work.
+Your blockchain wallet is your ID on the Ethereum blockchain and is used to digitally sign all of your creations on MakersPlace.

 Ether or Ξ is the cyptocurrency used to interact with Ethereum.
 It's also the primary cryptocurrency used by MakersPlace to buy and sell your digital creations.

-This gas fee is paid in Ether and can vary in price depending on how quickly you wish to publish your creations.
-Generally, you should expect this fee to range from a few cents to less than $1 USD.
+This gas fee is paid in Ether and can vary in price depending on how quickly you wish to publish your creations and the demand on the blockchain.
+Generally, you should expect this fee to range from $3 ~ $15 dollars.